crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Filter type

+A `uint8` defining the format and implementation of the filter datastructure.

 Value | Name | Description
 --- | --- | ---
 0 | CuckooFilter | Filter data is interpreted as [Cuckoo filter data](./CUCKOO_FILTER.md#cuckoo-filter-data)

+## Filter flowcontrol packets

 ### Filter input type
 The input type metadata field of a filter defines what data is put into the filter when an advertisement is received